Stefan Arestis | Jun 10, 2017 | 0

 This train takes you through Delhi’s suburbia slums and you see what the train lines are really used for – one massive outdoor toilet: we’d never before in our lives seen so many squatting bums in one snapshot moment!

-Agra was unfortunately also just one big toilet for us: a big irony as one of the world’s most beautiful buildings (and it really is as beautiful as it looks in the photos) is based there.
+Agra was unfortunately also just one big toilet for us: a big irony as one of the world’s most beautiful buildings (the Taj Mahal!) is here.

 One of the Seven Wonders of the World